billahdotdev/Concept-wise-javaScript-Projects/README.md

     • Project: Develop a basic quiz application.
     • Description: Use if statements to evaluate user answers and display the score.

+4. Loops
+    • Project: Create a countdown timer.
+    • Description: Implement a timer that counts down from a specified number of seconds.